davimiku/unknown-lang/docs/examples.md

 2. The second `'a`, used by the value parameter, constrains the type of that parameter.
 3. The third `'a`, used as the return type, defines that the function returns the same type as its input.

+Interesting example, the type signature for a function that just puts its input into a list/array.

 ```ts
 type MakeArray = <T>(input: T) => T[];